Equity Research Tutorials

 There are several different advantages of the buy and hold strategy providing the opportunity investors using the same.
 Some of the advantages are as follows:

 - In case of a strategy of buy and hold, the stocks will be held for the long term and then only it will be sold.
 So here long term capital gain will be applicable.
-Rate of tax on long term capital gain is lower than that of short term capital gain which is beneficial for the investors.
+The rate of tax on long term capital gain is lower than that of short term capital gain which is beneficial for the investors.

 - It is easy for one to adopt this strategy as in this strategy only one-time selection of stock is required.
 Also after purchasing the stock one is not required to monitor the prices of the stock and considered the short-term fluctuations in the market.